gaehlerm/SoftwareEngineering/README.md

 ## Functional tests

 Functional tests do what most people would intuitively expect from a test.
 Some marketing person, e.g. the Product Manager (PM), orders a new feature.
 He tells you, more or less exactly, what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
-As you don’t want to end up in the same situation as in the story in the previous chapter [chapter Testing] with the desperate manager, you write automated tests that cover the examples.
+As you don’t want to end up in the same situation as in the story in the previous chapter [chapter Testing] with the desperate manager.
+So you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was changing the underlying code.
-So there is one thing you'll always do: for every new ticket you write an functional test.
+So there is one thing you'll always do: for every new ticket you write a functional test.

-If you publish some code examples as a documentation of your API, you should write a functional test for every single one of them.
+If you publish code examples as part of your API documentation, you should write a functional test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.

 Functional tests are user centered.
 The user doesn’t know anything about the internals of the code.
 He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
 He wants to watch a YouTube video.
 He wants high image quality and a fast response time.
 He doesn’t care what kind of fancy algorithms the thousands of google employees developed to control all the server farms.

 Sounds good.
 But at the same time, it seems extremely difficult to write these tests?
 Testing a GUI or the input of a microphone sounds pretty hard.

 True.
 But when making a few simplifications, the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
 As shown in figure [layers of software...?] the GUI is an abstraction level higher than the API.
 Don't mix the two!
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
-As mentioned before, this is called a Humble Object by Robert C. Martin [Clean Craftsman].
+As mentioned before, this is called a Humble Object by Robert C. Martin [Clean Craftsman p.157].
 This layer is hard to test, but unlikely to fail.
 Every mouse click corresponds to a function call to the underlying API.
 If the GUI looks fine, it is quite certainly fine.
 It is a thin layer that doesn't contain any logic and it's not able to hide bugs.

+Of course, if you leave away the GUI layer, the tests become very similar to integration tests.
+It is up to you to decide whether you want to call them integration tests or functional tests.

 Writing tests on the GUI level is quite hard.
-Though there are tools, for example Selenium, that automate the clicks on the GUI and translate them into function calls.
+Though there are tools, for example Selenium, that automate the clicks on the GUI and translate them into API calls.
 There are just too many programs that are not structured as recommended here.
 They cannot be tested otherwise.
 Meanwhile there is considerable demand for testing them.
-Needless to say that using these testing tools adds significant overhead to your testing efforts.
+Needless to say that using these testing tools adds significant overhead to the testing efforts required.

 Testing on the API level is in comparably easy.
 You can translate the button clicks from the GUI examples directly into API function calls.
 Write a test that makes the API calls, checks the result and you’re done.
 However, there is one problem with functional tests.
 In practice you have to deal with potentially huge files, databases and slow network connections.
 This may slow down your tests considerably.
 Additionally, the files or databases first have to be created.
 This can be done either with some script or by copying them from another location.